cheetz/THP3_Updates/README.md

 THP Book Updates:

 - Minor typo on the URL for the notes for the Custom Support System VM Web Lab.
 Instead of blog it was supposed to be blob.
 Updated link: https://github.com/cheetz/THP-ChatSupportSystem/blob/master/lab.txt.
 I believe you should be able to update any ebooks copies on Kindle to contain the new link, but of course not physical.
 Updated physical for future purchases.
+- Knock, minor typo on the command, switch is "-w" and not "-u" (i.e. python ./knockpy.py cyberspacekittens.com -w all.txt)
 - Slurp (https://github.com/bbb31/slurp.git) github repo has been removed by the owner.
 This tool can still be found on the THP Kali VM under /opt/slurp or on archive.org https://archive.org/details/github.com-bbb31-slurp_-_2017-12-05_23-19-32.
 The instructions to build Slurp correctly are (tested in Kali):

   0. apt get install golang
   1. wget https://archive.org/details/github.com-bbb31-slurp_-_2017-12-05_23-19-32
   2. git clone bbb31-slurp_-_2017-12-05_23-19-32.bundle